ecrosstexas/ecrosstexas-tea-base/src/content/posts/2021-09-03-can-you-say-hypocrisy.md

 https://twitter.com/KenMatthews/status/1433789062276698113?s=20

-And then this one pointing out the hypocrisy in the abortion debate:
+And then this one pointing out the hypocrisy in the current vaccination debate:

 https://twitter.com/AdamPilger_1160/status/1433597657369522188?s=20